ujr/guides/drafts/Generalities.md

 1. Documentation
 1. Licensing
 1. Rationale
-1. References and Bibliography
+1. Bibliography and References
+1. Appendix: Pike on Complexity
-1. Appendix: ...
+1. Appendix: Your Project Guidelines

 ## Complexity

 > Controlling complexity is the essence of computer programming.
 > (B.W.
 Kernighan)

 Therefore: